-No disrespect to Considine, but the loss of Miller in the back three leaves a massive hole to be filled, Miller being the only go forward back on display over the last couple of games.
-I am however delighted to see McLaughlin get a start alongside Murphy and it’s something I called for in my Scotland preview.
+Of the players called into the 7s, the loss of Miller in the back three leaves a massive hole to be filled, Miller being the only go forward back on display over the last couple of games.
+I am, however, delighted to see McLaughlin get a start alongside Murphy and it’s something I called for in my Scotland preview.
 It might just present a more stable centre paring that the rest of the backs can play off.

-However, I suspect it’s going to be a difficult game for any of the backs to really shine as Ireland’s best hope is to play ten man rugby.
-However the French are more than capable of responding upfront, their wonderful captain Gaelle Mignot leading the way.
-She’ll be ably backed by, the impressive pair, Lenaig Corson and Safi N’Diaye, and their battles with Spence and Paula Fitzpatrick will be the key.
+Having said that, I suspect it’s going to be a difficult game for any of the backs to really shine as Ireland’s best hope is to play ten man rugby, though France are more than capable of responding upfront.
+Their wonderful captain, Gaelle Mignot, leads the way in the pack and she’ll be ably backed by, the impressive pair, Lenaig Corson and Safi N’Diaye.
+Their battles with Spence and Paula Fitzpatrick will be the key to the game.

 On the bench Ruth O’Reilly makes a return as front row replacement alongside Ulster’s Ilse van Staden and Larissa Muldoon, who hopes to return to Ulster provincial rugby next season, makes a welcome return to the squad alongside fellow Ulster player Nikki Caughey.